 - No ringer breaker for better grip (but perhaps a higher chance of bounce)

 If you are looking for top quality, then the Gordon pitching horseshoes may be those best horseshoes for flip for your needs.
-These flip shoes feature a heavy-duty drop-forged steel structure along with red powder coating for rust protection.
+These flip shoes feature a heavy-duty drop-forged steel structure along with a red powder coating for rust protection.
+They are proven to deliver top-notch durability because of their premium carbon steel.

 2. Legend Professional Pitching Horseshoes